morgoe/yogaruka/_posts/workshops/2016-09-02-plymouth-bandha.markdown

 	</figure>
 </div>

-[Dartington Hall](https://goo.gl/maps/c4bv1NjBy9J2) is an inspiring destination near Totnes, Devon, where you can remove yourself from the hustle and bustle of modern life.
+[Dartington Hall](https://goo.gl/maps/c4bv1NjBy9J2) is an inspiring Devon destination, where you can remove yourself from the hustle and bustle of modern life.
+Situated right near Totnes and close to the Dartmoor National Park, it is comfortably reachable from anywhere Plymouth to Exeter.

 <div class="m-googleMaps">
 	<div class="m-googleMaps-overlay" onClick="style.pointerEvents='none'"></div>